 All you need to do is call first to make an appointment at (414) 282-6020, then come in and we’ll take care of the rest.
 By the way, it’s a completely painless and easy process that only takes a few minutes.

-But I Feel Fine – Why Should I Get Screened?
+But I Feel Fine – Why Should I Get Screened for Oral Cancer?

 Prepare to be surprised.
 In terms of symptoms, the truth is that oral cancer is painless until it’s too late.

-There’s a very high mortality rate with this type of cancer, often because it’s diagnosed late and has already spread to other areas.
+There’s a very high mortality rate with this type of cancer, often because dental cancer - cancers of the mouth - are diagnosed late and has already spread to other areas.
 The demographics of this illness have also changed completely.
 It used to be that male smokers and drinkers over age 40 had the highest rates of oral cancer.